I have a confession to make:

 2. If all your posts are only 500 words, they’re no longer considered “valuable” by Google.
 Which means your content is being penalized and pushed to the dusty back pages of the search engines…if it even ranks at all.

 Look: Millions of blog posts are written every day.

 Why should people read yours?
 What makes your content remarkable enough to stand out?

 Valuable content that people love and share drives traffic.
-But persuasive content drives revenue.
+But remarkable, persuasive content drives revenue.

 So how can you crank out compelling content anytime you want, without it taking hours and hours or even days?

 That’s easy.
 With a system and framework (like what I’m about to show you) that works.

 - The essential ingredients of creating a remarkable blog post

 - 5 overlooked sources of topic ideas